Colorbleed/scriptsmenu/README.md

 * `menu`, a submenu for the main menu with its own actions
   * this is indicated with the key `"items"`
 * `action`, a script to run
-* `separator`, this is an aestatical option but can help with separating certain actions which belong to the same group.
+* `separator`, this is an aesthetical option but can help with separating certain actions which belong to the same group.

 The order the items appear in the list dictates the order in which is will be created.